carlosvouking/carlosvouking.github.io/about.md

 ### * What about telling me where the money is?

-Let us get in touch and figure out what we can build a better society and a fortune together.
+Let us get in touch and figure out how we can build a better society and make a fortune together.